baden03/pv-solar-array/README.md

 # PV Solar Project Hub

 This repository is a central collection of research, plans, and documentation for a comprehensive DIY solar power system.
-The goal is to design and build a robust, scalable, and multi-functional solar installation.
+The goal is to document how I designed and built a robust, scalable, and multi-functional solar installation on the top of a 20ft shipping container.

 ## Project Components